thedarkwriter/courseware-lms-content/video/package_file_service_LVM.md

 Don't worry if this URI syntax seems complex.
 It's pretty rare that you'll need to use it for anything other than referring to files within your modules, so the pattern above is likely all you'll need to learn.
-You can always refer back to the docs that arelinked below this video for a reminder.
+You can always refer back to the Puppet docs for a reminder.
+I've included a link below the video to point you in the right direction.

 <div class = "lvm-task-number"><p>Task 9:</p></div>

-I now return to my `init.pp` manifest.
+I'll now return to my `init.pp` manifest and add a file resource declaration.

     vim pasture/manifests/init.pp

-And add a file resource declaration.

 ```puppet
 class pasture {